jsheunis/jsheunis.github.io/_posts/2020-04-14-spm12-octave-binder.md

 ## The end

 Thanks for following along!
-If you're interested in contirbuting or learning more, please feel free to reach out via the GitHub repository.
+If you're interested in contributing or learning more, please feel free to reach out via the GitHub repository.